 In many cities, a vast majority of the drug and alcohol rehab centers and programs are faith-based.
 They may be an extension of a certain church or other places of religious gathering or they may have been founded by religious people.

-While these centers provide a service and help many every year, and they do incorporate other holistic and scientific methods, they are based mostly upon one’s faith in a higher power.
+While these centers provide a service and help many every year, and they do incorporate other holistic and scientific methods, they are based mostly on one’s faith in a higher power.

 What Are Non-Religious Drug Rehab Methods

 - Medication – Medication can be used to reduce the withdrawal symptoms, treat underlying mental health issues or pain.

 - Cognitive- Behavioral Therapy – Learning how to more effectively manage emotion, recognize environmental triggers and respond to temptation.
 Those healing are taught to identify harmful relationships and situations and remove themselves from them.

 - Individual Therapy – 1:1 time during which the one in recovery is able to talk through and uncover sources of fear, anger, resentment, etc. that may be an underlying cause for the addiction.
 With the therapist and support system, the patient then works to heal this trauma.

 - Group Therapy – the patient gets to share with others in recovery and listen to their stories to know they’re not alone and to more easily face their own challenges.

 - Family therapy – these programs strongly believe that addiction is a family disease.
 The addict is simply showing more visible signs of that disease.
 Family therapy is not about blame.
 Only through understanding and willingness to face the dysfunction can families heal.